 King of Cups

-He has a high inner confidence, intellect and creativity that he can use to achieve his greatest gains.
+He has a high inner confidence, intellect, and creativity that he uses to achieve his greatest gains.
 These are not battles over territory or riches, but great works, understanding the world, and diplomacy.

 In terms of creativity and thinking, the King of Cups represents Renaissance thinking (a more recent term would be polymath).
 This describes someone who has interests in many fields and gains creativity by making connections between unrelated subjects that others do not think of.
-Like the King of Cups, it also implies a good balance between emotions and logic and being able to think at different levels at the same time.
+It implies a perfect balance between emotion and logic, granting the ability to think on multiple levels simultaneously.

 The King of Cups is ruled by Fire and Water, and his superpower is holding both in perfect balance.
 The fiery emotions of the heart and the waters of the deep subconscious working together for the good of both.